ibm-cloud-docs/containers/cs_tutorials_cf.md

 <br />

-## Creating a Docker image with your app code
+## Create a Docker image with your app code
 {: #cf_2}
 {: step}